All Episodes

 And as you write in your book, how does he do this successfully?

-And and we see the effort that they have abound to get this guy out of office and remove him and prevent him from fulfilling his promises.
+And we see the effort that they have abound to get this guy out of office and remove him and prevent him from fulfilling his promises.

-And I think Sean, you're hitting on the thing that probably surprised me most when putting together the book and probably surprised Donald Trump the most when he got to Washington is the pushback he was getting, not only from the Democrats and the left, but getting from his own party some of the establishment Republicans who didn't want to see him there in the first place because he does.
+And I think, Sean, you're hitting on the thing that probably surprised me most when putting together the book and probably surprised Donald Trump the most when he got to Washington is the pushback he was getting not only from the Democrats and the left, but getting from his own party, some of the establishment Republicans who didn't want to see him there in the first place because he does.

-He threatened status quo in DC.
+He threatens status quo in D.C.

 Now, if you remember all those chants, besides lock her up, lock her up, lock her up, the other chant was drain the swamp.

-And I think we see I uh listen, I hate to say this and I hate to to do this, but you know, John McCain, uh his daughter, Megan McCain's a colleague of ours, and I I I love her dearly, but her father now we find out has been had been at least taking some money from George Soros uh for some of his for some of his projects.
+I love her dearly, but her father now we find out has been had been at least taking some money from George Soros for some of his projects.

 If that doesn't define the swamp more than anything, I don't know what does.